Tonyx97/LuaSimple/README.md

 - Store Lua functions and call them from C++ whenever you want.
 - Moving and modifying tables from C++ to Lua and viceversa.
 - Since the wrapper focus on most important things, the code is not as templated as other wrappers so compile times are very acceptable for big projects.
 For example, in a high-end CPU it would take around 25 seconds to compile 8100 templated functions which is actually fast if you compare it to other wrappers (some of them can't even compile 8100 functions due to compiler overhead...).

+# Possible Future Plans:

+Metables are an important feature as well, I'd like to implement them in the future when I need them.

 # Documentation
 - - - -